 How can we strengthen our approach to sponsored student programs?

-How we communicate students about sponsored student programs so they understand how to engage and the possible impact?
+How do we communicate with students about sponsored student programs so they understand how to engage and the possible impact?

-What elements of sponsored programs seem to have the most impact(e.g. academic advising, set curriculum, student tables, etc.)
+What elements of sponsored programs seem to have the most impact(e.g., academic advising, set curriculum, student tables, etc.)?

 How can we enhance services for students who are academically at risk and find themselves dealing with a probationary status?